 Fifth of every month or the following business day on bank holidays.

 Property Partner isn’t a peer to peer lending company so you aren’t lending money.
 You either own shares of each property or invest in development loans via a bond.
 Each property with shares is held inside a separate SPV Company which is registered at Companies House.
-Property Partner is more offers an equity investment rather than peer to peer investments.

 What Are the Fees?